MathematicGuy/RemoteObsidian/Artificial Intelligence/SIC - Artificial Intelligence Foundations Machine Learning.md

 The data set ofetn have 80% for trainning and 20% is reserved for evaluation performance.
 	![[Pasted image 20240611204124.png]]
-Loss function measure how good a Model is, in other word Loss function measure how far an estimated value is from its actual value.
+Loss function **measure how good a Model is, in other word Loss function measure how far an estimated value is from its actual value**.
 + $ Housing dataset includes home costs
 + $ Loss func use to optimize training
 + !
 Not for Judging Model Performance